. . . working true

 . . . loving true.

 My struggles in love along the way were many.
 I spent many years as a single mom struggling to find The One.
 As it turns out, I knew him all along, meeting him that first week I landed in California in 1982.
 After more than 30 years of friendship, he is the love of my life and my greatest supporter.
-Our relationship is chronicled in our co-written book, You Are Loved . . . an email memoir; a decade's worth of letters to one another about life, love and the choices that shape our lives.
-We are working on our next book.
+We share a beautiful home in southern New Mexico.

-My greatest joys are traveling and cooking with my sweetheart, laughing with my son, walking by the ocean, reading great stories, drinking red wine and experiencing the exquisite moment when a client connects with a true part of themselves they have never met or may have forgotten.
+My greatest joys are traveling and cooking with my sweetheart, laughing with my son, writing nonfiction, walking in nature, reading great stories, drinking red wine and experiencing the exquisite moment when a client connects with a true part of themselves they have never met or may have forgotten.

 I'm Living true . . .